A glossary of common terminology you may encounter.

 TransactionError.
 You can also create your own events.
 Events can be queried, and are used in some other features.

-You can generate custom events with APM agents, with the Browser agent, with the mobile monitoring agents, and via the Event API.
+You can generate custom events with APM agents, the browser monitoring agent, the mobile monitoring agents, and via the Event API.
 Alternatively, you can add custom attributes to some existing default New Relic events.

 Custom instrumentation allows you to extend New Relic's monitoring to instrument code elements New Relic doesn't automatically instrument.
 Custom instrumentation is useful when your framework is not supported by New Relic, or when New Relic fails to pick up some element of your program.
 You can also use custom instrumentation to block a transaction from being reported entirely.
 For more information, see Custom instrumentation.